top of page

 Find a sample of this work here.

-The Experience of Georgian Fancy Dress for Heritage Audiences
+The Experience of Georgian Fancy Dress Then and Now

-This collaboration with the National Trust at the Bath Assembly Rooms will bring the Georgian fancy dress ball to life.
-This project will research the eighteenth-century history of fancy dress through the sensory experiences of the people who made, sold, and consumed fancy dress during their time at the Bath Assembly Rooms.
-Collaborating with the National Trust and using the experiences of modern makers of historical costume will lay the groundwork for creating new types of learning through multi-sensory, material culture-based engagement that can be applied to other heritage sites, bringing Georgian sociability to life in tactile, smellable, and audible forms.
-The research and partnerships will lead to academic publications, a public-facing event (Georgian fancy dress ball), and exhibition.
+This collaboration with the National Trust at the Bath Assembly Rooms brought the Georgian fancy dress ball to life through an multi-sensory exhibit and immersive event.
+This project was grounded in research on the history of eighteenth-century fancy dress and examined it through the sensory experiences of the people who made, sold, and consumed fancy dress during their time at the Bath Assembly Rooms.
+Collaborating with the National Trust and using the knowledge of modern makers of historical costume helped explore new types of learning through multi-sensory, material culture-based engagement that can be applied to other heritage sites, bringing Georgian sociability to life in tactile, smellable, and audible forms.

-This project has been awarded funding from the British Academy (SHAPE Involve and Engage) and the Society of Antiquaries of London (Janet Arnold Award).
+This project was been awarded funding from the British Academy (SHAPE Involve and Engage) and the Society of Antiquaries of London (Janet Arnold Award).

 Skills & Languages